cokeryeena/main-projects/README.md

 ## Future Improvements

-Add CI/CD pipelines for each projects
+** Add CI/CD pipelines for each projects

-Add automated tests where possible
+** Add automated tests where possible

-Expand to networking and security projects
+** Expand to networking and security projects

-Add GitHub Actions for formatting/linting
+** Add GitHub Actions for formatting/linting

 ## Contributions
+This repo is mainly for personal learning and documentation.
+Pull requests and improvements are welcome.